natural-harmonia-gropius/mpv-config/portable_config/shaders/hdr-toys/README.md

 glsl-shader=~~/shaders/hdr-toys/transfer-function/linear_to_bt1886.glsl
 ```

-Also mention that you can also use this to get better playback experience for BT.2020 content.
+Also you can use it to get a better experience to play BT.2020 content.

 ```ini
 [bt.2020]